kevin700brands/github-workflow/development-workflow.md

 Make sure to use a library that has a intellectual developers that can support you along the way if bug issues occurred <b>not</br> that's it.
 Properly investigate what's happening under the hood and the last update has made.
 Anytime it can be deprecated and archived.
 Be careful for 1-2 years from now `back to zero revision`.
 Plan everything possible to keep your application to breath for years to come.

+* Autoprefixer, optimizer, and the rest of the things needed for optimization.

 ## Real-Time Browser Testing

 The application must be confidently serve in IOS apps and could cover most of the browsers in the web.
 Build up confidence by doing automation tests but it can cost a lot of resources.

+## Conclusion

+This will be a good way of talking to the application, properly plan will lead to more success and less failures.